r-o-b-b-y/my-resume/README.md

-# Single File Resume Press
+# ✨ Single File Resume Press ✨

+## ✍️ ➡️ 📄 👀 👍

 A build-less, easily shareable resume written in markdown and parsed using the marked JavaScript library.
-Styled with a GitHub markdown stylesheet for a familiar look.
+Styled with a GitHub markdown styles.

  _A Low-Tech Resume for a High-Tech World_

+**No build commands or servers required.
+Just open the `index.html` file in a browser and read your resume.
+Click the "Export to HTML" or "Export to PDF" buttons to save a compact and self-contained copy for uploading or emailing.**

 ## Features